The best 55-inch 4K TVs should be the first screens you consider in your quest to buy the perfect television for your home.

-While we could easily fill this list with TVs that cost thousands, we try to measure screens by how well they perform for their price - and, by that metric, there are few TVs better than the TCL 6-Series QLED (55R625).
+While we could easily fill this list with TVs that cost thousands, we try to measure screens by how well they perform for their price – and, by that metric, there are few TVs better than the TCL 6-Series QLED (55R625), one of the best TCL TVs out there.

 Read the full review: TCL 6-Series (R625)